Blady-Com/gnoga/deps/uxstrings/readme.md

 Automatically S2 will adapt its inner representation to the received characters.

+## UXStrings packages

-Package named UXStrings (Unicode Extended String) is containing :
+Package named UXStrings (Unicode Extended String) and its Text\_IO child package are proposed to bring String enhancements using some Ada 202x features.

-The first part contains renaming statements of Ada types.
+The first part of UXString package contains renaming statements of current Ada types.
-Ada String type is structurally an array of Latin-1 characters thus is renamed as Latin\_1\_Character\_Array.
+Ada current String type is structurally an array of Latin-1 characters thus is renamed as Latin\_1\_Character\_Array.
 And so on.

-The second part defines the USXString type as a tagged private type which has got aspects such as Constant\_Indexing, Variable\_Indexing and Iterable, so we can write:
+The second part defines the USXString type as a tagged private type which has got aspects such as Constant\_Indexing, Variable\_Indexing, Iterable and String_Literal, so we can write:

 ``` ada
    S1, S2, S3 : UXString;